South Side, Chicago: Sports

 The Chicago Sky of the WNBA moved to Wintrust Arena, which opened in 2017 at McCormick Place on the Near South Side, in 2018.
 The venue is also home to both the men's and women's basketball teams of DePaul University, with the men exclusively using Wintrust Arena and the women splitting home games between that venue and DePaul's North Side campus.

 The defunct Chicago Sting soccer club played at Soldier Field and Comiskey Park from 1974 to 1984.

-In NCAA Division I sports, the Chicago State Cougars represent the South Side, competing in the Western Athletic Conference.
+In NCAA Division I sports, the Chicago State Cougars represent the South Side, competing in the Northeast Conference.
 As noted above, DePaul began playing its home men's basketball games on the South Side in 2017, though most of its other sports (including part of the women's basketball home schedule) remain on or near its main North Side campus.

 2016 Olympic bid

 The South Side played a prominent role in Chicago's bid for the 2016 Summer Olympics.
 The Olympic Village was planned in the Douglas (#35) community area across Lake Shore Drive from Burnham Park.
 In addition, the Olympic Stadium was expected to be located in the Chicago Park District's Washington Park located in the Washington Park (#40) community area.
 Many Olympic events were planned for these community areas as well as other parts of the South Side.